 Although Dr. Eugene Dangelo serves as the director of music and liturgy at St. Bartholomew Church, Chris Harkins is the organist authorized to play for marriages celebrated at St. Bartholomew Church.

+Chris Hankins is a responsible and accomplished organist who is authorized to play and sing for marriages at St. Bartholomew Parish.
 Couples must meet with Chris to choose the music program from the marriage liturgy.
 This helps eliminate "last minute" scheduling problems.
-Contact Chris for more information.
+Contact Chris for more information at 724-744-1537 (home0 or 724-972-5663 (cell)..

 The music ministry of St. Bartholomew Church provides musical services for all weddings.
 Only approved sacred liturgical songs are appropriate before, during and after the celebration in church.
 Other music should be reserved for the reception.

 Vocalists from St. Bartholomew Church are available.
 If you desire a visiting vocalist, Chris must meet with this vocalist several weeks in advance of the marriage in the event more than one rehearsal is required.
-The offering for the organist and vocalist are discussed in the fees portion of the policy.
+The offering for the organist and vocalist are discussed with them.

 |Altar Servers||The priest will schedule two altar servers.
 You may request specific altar servers from St. Bartholomew Parish, or you may request servers from another parish.
 The usual offering for the servers is discussed in the fees portion of the policy.|